-Hippo, playwright Lily Akerman's inventive reimagining of Euripedes' Hippolytus, premiers through Invulnerable Nothings in summer 2018.
-Akerman's text underwent a full development process at Hunter College-The City University of New York overseen by Obie-award winning playwright Branden Jacobs-Jenkins and culminating in a staged reading of the play.
-Hippo opened The 2018 Rita and Burton Goldberg MFA Playwrights Festival on April 18, 2018 at The Frederick Loewe Theatre (dir.
-Knud Adams) and is the first installment in a three-part series of full length Greek adaptations written by Akerman.
+Hippo underwent a full development process at Hunter College-The City University of New York overseen by Obie-award winning playwright Branden Jacobs-Jenkins in March/April 2018.
+The play recevied a staged reading as the opener of The 2018 Rita and Burton Goldberg MFA Playwrights Festival at The Frederick Loewe Theatre (dir.
+Knud Adams).

 Love's Labour's Lost

-Originally presented as a staged reading in April 2016 as part of The New York Public Library's celebration of the 400th anniversary of Shakespeare's death, this fast paced gender-inverted telling is currently being developed into a touring production.
-LLL appears next at the 2018 New York Shakespeare Convention.
+First presented as a staged reading in April 2016 as part of The New York Public Library's celebration of the 400th anniversary of Shakespeare's death, this fast paced gender-inverted telling is currently being developed into an educational touring production.
+It was last featured at the 2018 New York Shakespeare Convention.